AllenInstitute/aics-segmentation/docs/installation_mac.md

 source activate segmentation
 ```

-5. Now, you are in "segmentatin" environment.
+5. Now, you are in "segmentation" environment.
 You can install the package following the steps below.

 ## Step 3: Clone the github repository